IntelPython/numba-dpex/README.md

 [OpenCL](https://www.khronos.org/opencl/) and
 [oneAPI Level Zero](https://spec.oneapi.io/level-zero/latest/index.html)
 devices that are supported by Intel&reg; DPC++ SYCL compiler runtime.
-Supported devices include Intel&reg CPUs, integrated GPUs and discrete GPUs.
+Supported devices include Intel&reg; CPUs, integrated GPUs and discrete GPUs.

 The offload functionality in numba-dpex is based on Numba's `parfor` loop-parallelizer.
 Our compiler extends Numba's `parfor` feature to generate kernels and offload them to devices supported by DPC++ SYCL compiler runtime.
 The offload functionality is supported via a new NumPy drop-in replacement
-library: [dpnp](https://github.com/IntelPython/dpnp) and NumPy-based expressions and `numba.prange` loops are not offloaded.
+library: [dpnp](https://github.com/IntelPython/dpnp).
+Note that `dpnp` and NumPy-based expressions can be used together in the same function, with `dpnp` expressions getting offloaded by `numba-dpex` and NumPy expressions getting parallelized by Numba.

 Refer the [documentation](https://intelpython.github.io/numba-dpex) and examples to learn more.